Check Out What Whales Are Doing With UBER

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Uber Technologies options trades today is 12789.22 with a total volume of 37,890.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Uber Technologies's big money trades within a strike price range of $15.0 to $55.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Uber Technologies's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Uber Technologies's whale trades within a strike price range from $25.0 to $40.0 in the last 30 days.

 Uber Technologies Option Volume And Open Interest Over Last 30 Days